tsuru/tsuru/docs/using/deploying.rst

 +++

-Git deployments are based on tsuru `platforms` and are useful if you want to track the diference betwen the deployments.
+Git deployments are based on tsuru `platforms` and are useful if you want to track the difference between the deployments.

 :doc:`Learn how to deploy applications using Git </using/quickstart>`.